 How to Set Up a Bank Account

-When moving to London from US, first thing most people want to be okay is their finances.
+When moving to London from the US, the first thing most people want to be okay is their finances.
 So, one of the first things people do when moving is set up a secure bank account.
 Two things you’ll definitely need for this job are:

 - A passport.